 Organized an estimated 6,000 Clean the Bay Day volunteers to remove approximately 100,000 pounds of litter and debris at 250 sites along 450 miles of Virginia shoreline.

 As technology grows, so must we.
-This year, CBF's Phillip Merrill Center invested in solar panels and our Brock Center produced more energy than it used.
+This year, CBF's Philip Merrill Center invested in solar panels and our Brock Center produced more energy than it used.
 These LEED Platinum facilities continue to evolve in their effort to give back to the environment.
 Our green buildings reflect our mission to Save the Bay.

 Invested in mission-critical technology to increase our communications, office efficiencies, advocacy, digital engagement, and donor actions.